-- 9 nights at designer 4 and 5 star hotels in Lima, Urubamba, Machu Picchu, Cuzco, and Puno;
+- 9 nights at designer luxury hotels in Lima, Urubamba, Machu Picchu, Cuzco, and Puno

-- Delicious meals: 9 breakfasts, 5 lunches, 5 dinners, including drinks;
+- Delicious meals: 9 breakfasts, 6 lunches, 6 dinners, including drinks

 - Andean Explorer train from Cuzco to Puno

-- Vistadome train to and from Machu Picchu;
+- Vistadome panoramic train to and from Machu Picchu

-- Private local guides throughout the tour, expert guides at historical sites and an experienced, professional tour director.
+- Private local guides throughout the tour, expert guides at historical sites and an experienced Sights and Soul Travels' Tour Director

-The cost does not include airfare to and from Lima.
+The tour cost does not include airfare to and from the tour’s location.

 - Cosmopolitan Lima with its culinary culture